matplotlib/matplotlib/galleries/users_explain/axis/index.rst

 --------------------------------------

-Matplotlib `~.axis.Axis` objects are a type of Artist that are the underlying abstraction and the basis for the axes on a Matplotlib figure or visualization.
+Matplotlib `~.axis.Axis` objects are a type of Artist that are the underlying abstraction and the basis for a single axis on a Matplotlib figure or visualization.
 Axis objects are capable of controlling and modifying axis on a figure, which can include alignment, direction, style, curve,